-Associate Professor Belden.
+Professor Moon; Associate Professor Belden; Assistant Professor Jones.

-Special pathology, including the etiology, diagnosis, elinical symptoms, and prognosis of all dental diseases is taught by lectures and clinical practice.
+Dental pathology, including the etiology, diagnosis, clinical symptoms, and prognosis of all dental diseases is taught by lectures and infirmary practice.
 Such general pathology as is of value to dental practitioners is also taught didactically, and all of this lecture room work is supplemented by the work in the pathological laboratory.
-No branch of medicine is more important than pathology, and in both general and special pathology much attention is paid to the training of the student that he may intelligently present a diagnosis of disease.
+No branch of medicine is more important than pathology, and in both general and dental pathology much attention is paid to the training of the student that he may intelligently present a diagnosis of disease.